JaneySprings/DotNet.Meteor/README.md

 ## Enable XAML Hot Reload

-1. Open a `.csproj` file of your project and add a following package reference:
+1. Open the `.csproj` file of your project and add the following package reference:

 ```xml
 <ItemGroup>